DJSures/NABU-LIB/README.md

 To use this library, you can follow the tutorial here: https://nabu.ca/homebrew-c-tutorial

 # Tips
 I'm not using homebrew much, because I prefer Cloud CP/M builds.
 So you'll see my examples are leaning toward Cloud CP/M. It'll make your program friendly to distribute and will easily work on other CP/M systems if it isn't using hardware specific stuff.
 So if you disable keyboard, disable hcca, disable vdp, and use fprint/stdout and vt52 commands, it'll work on any z80 cpm computer.
 Now, if you use VDP and maintain interrupts for keyboard, then you're program is stuck with NABU but I still prefer CPM builds.
+Either way, the instructions for both are provided below.

-# Cloud CP/M
+# Cloud CP/M Apps
 When building for Cloud CP/M, I recommend using the +cpm target with z88dk.
 While they've been really great adding support for NABU, they have aligned their development efforts at NABU CP/M for MAME and not Cloud CP/M. The +cpm with -subtype=nabu or -subtype=nabudos will take the vdp interrupt, create a unwanted hcca buffer and a few other things.
 Since no one has storage on their NABU, it isn't possible for 99.9% of the metal out there to use NABU CP/M. That is why I created Cloud CP/M, so we don't need floppy's (Don't copy that floppy! xD).

 For building apps for Cloud CP/M, this is the suggested command-line (replace the MYAPP with your app title)..